Motion#

 hover#

-The hover block stops the drone from moving in any direction and holds its current position in the air.
+The hover stack block stops the drone from moving in any direction and holds its current position in the air.

 hover block#